 Either way, it would appear this bar didn’t really meet the minimum requirement of managing my hypos for at least three hours.
 So I may avoid buying this particular bar in the future, should I decide to use these meal replacement and protein bars to manage my reactive hypoglycemia.

 Almost exactly three hours on the nose, I started to flag.
-I hadn’t even made it into my university meeting.
+I hadn’t even made it to my university meeting.
 I should have timed eating the previous bar better.
 I ate the fourth bar when I got to my university campus, and whilst I was walking to my appointment.
 It helped reverse my hypo and allowed me to feel better an hour after my appointment.

 About two and a half hours after I ate the fourth bar, I still felt reasonably good, but I was really hungry.
 The bars don’t amount to much in the way of filling your stomach up, so I had to eat something a little more substantial to get rid of the hunger pangs.

-It had been a fairly long time since I felt hungry when I wasn’t suffering from a hypo as well, it’s a weird state to be in.
+It had been a fairly long time since I felt hungry when I wasn’t suffering from a hypo as well.
+It’s a weird state to be in.
 I’m so used to only eating when I start to feel terrible due to having a hypo.

-My last and least favorite protein bar to eat was another one from PhD Diet Whey (triple choc cookie).
+My last and least favourite protein bar to eat was another one from PhD Diet Whey (triple choc cookie).
 Which, oddly enough, I also ended up having for breakfast, due to becoming symptomatic whilst I was catching up on social media not long after waking up

-It’s possible that I could have been affected by the placebo effect when I ate the first few bars, or it could be due to some unaccounted for variable.
+It’s possible that I could have been affected by the placebo effect when I ate the first few bars, or it could be due to some unaccounted variable.
 Who knows?
 But I’ll avoid getting this exact bar again should I buy anymore.

 The texture of the bars isn’t the greatest, but they all did appear to help manage my hypos, to different degrees.
 Using such bars could help me better handle my condition and get around my lack of motivation to keep preparing food due to my persistent depression and my issues with food.

 If I tried to eat two/three of these bars every day, then this could become a pretty big problem.
 Although this could also just be a coincidence.
-It’s only a mild case, I had worse when I tried eating no added sugar chocolate; man that was a surprisingly bad and unexpected experience.
+It’s only a mild case.
+I had worse when I tried eating no added sugar chocolate; man that was a surprisingly bad and unexpected experience.

 One of the drawbacks of eating these bars is the cost.
 A single bar was £2.49.
-If I buy in bulk I might be able to bring down the cost of the bar to £1.84 each, if I buy in packs of 12.
-But if I need to eat two-three of these bars every day, then price is going to add up quickly.
+If I buy in bulk, I might be able to bring down the cost of the bar to £1.84 each, if I buy in packs of 12.
+But if I need to eat two-three of these bars every day, then the price is going to add up quickly.